In this guide

 - Can I trade a market on the first-ever staking ETH ETF approval?

-- Absolutely — PolyGram maintains an active market centred on "SEC approves at least one Ethereum ETF with staking by December 31, 2026."
-Visit crypto markets to explore available positions.
+- Absolutely — PolyGram maintains a dedicated market covering "SEC approves at least one Ethereum ETF with staking by December 31, 2026."
+Visit crypto markets to explore.

 - Which ETH ETF issuers are most likely to add staking first?

-- BlackRock (iShares), Fidelity, and Grayscale stand out as probable leaders given their established ETF operations and longstanding regulatory relationships.
-Market participants currently assess the likelihood as roughly equivalent among these three organisations.
+- BlackRock (iShares), Fidelity, and Grayscale stand out as probable leaders owing to their established ETF platforms and established working relationships with regulators.
+Current market pricing suggests comparable likelihood among all three.